akeresztesgh/DotNetComparrison/README.md

 # DotNetComparrison
-Comparing performance of .Net traditional API and minimal API
+Comparing performance of .Net traditional API and minimal API using K6 which is a feature rich javascript load testing framework